 Stage 1

-- The earliest stage of “invasive” breast cancer, which means cancer has grown or spread into nearby or surrounding breast tissue
+• This stage is when the TNBC becomes “invasive” breast cancer, which means cancer has grown or spread into nearby or surrounding breast tissue

-- Tumor is 2cm (about the size of a peanut) or smaller
+• Tumor is 2 centimeters (about the size of a peanut) or smaller

 Stage 2

-- The tumor may be larger than 5 cm but has not appeared in the lymph nodes
+• Is greater than 5 centimeters but has not spread to the lymph nodes

 Stage 3